Tonywuhk/realai.org/resources/README.md

 ## Links

+* [AI•ON](http://ai-on.org/) is an open community dedicated to advancing Artificial Intelligence.
-* [Distill](http://distill.pub/) is a blog dedicated to clear explanations of machine learning
+* [Distill](http://distill.pub/) is a blog dedicated to clear explanations of machine learning.
+* [OpenReview](https://openreview.net/) aims to promote openness in scientific communication, particularly the peer review process.